syldrew/snake-client/README.md

 ## keyboard shortcuts for playing snake

 w = Move up

 a = Move left

 s = Move down

 d = Move right

+m = Say: hello!!! am Done finally

+n = Say: This was great!!

+b = Say: There is not chance!!

 ## Installation
 Clone from repository